orhanoz/ugurdundar/README.md

 UGUR DUNDAR

-right now you can use the class file as version 1.0
+right now you can use the class.py file as version 1.0 it is working but still needs some work

 so what it does:
   -you pass an url